Albany, New York: Nightlife and entertainment

-Albany's geographic situation—roughly equidistant from New York City to the south and Montreal to the north — makes it a convenient stop for nationally touring artists and acts.
+Albany's geographic situation—roughly equidistant from New York City to the south and Montreal to the north—makes it a convenient stop for nationally touring artists and acts.
 The Palace Theatre and The Egg are mid-sized forums for music, theater, and spoken-word performances; the Capital Repertory Theatre is smaller.
-The TU Center is the city's largest musical venue for nationally and internationally prominent bands.
+The MVP Arena is the city's largest musical venue for nationally and internationally prominent bands.
 It also hosts trade shows, sporting events, and other large gatherings.
 Some people praise the cultural contributions of Albany and the greater Capital District; others suggest that the city has a "cultural identity crisis" due to its widespread geography, which requires a car to reach most of what the area has to offer, a necessity not seen in larger and more densely populated metropolitan areas such as New York and Boston.

 In recent years, the city's government has invested resources to cultivate venues and neighborhoods that attract after-hours business.
 Madison Avenue, Pearl Street, Delaware Avenue and Lark Street are the most active entertainment areas in the city.
 Many restaurants, clubs, and bars have opened since the mid-1990s, revitalizing areas that had once been abandoned and reclaiming old row houses, businesses, and a pump station.
 Bars are concentrated in three areas: about two blocks on Park Street, downtown; along Lark Street, home to smaller bars, which fit the neighborhood's artistic and eclectic style; and Western and Madison Avenues, in midtown, centered on the College of Saint Rose and SUNY Albany's downtown campus and drawing younger people.
 Much of the bar restaurant scene features classic Irish Pubs.

-Last call in Albany is 4:00 a.m. nightly.
-New York law sets that time as last call statewide; although counties may set an earlier time, municipalities may not.
-More than half of the state's counties have an earlier closing time; Albany County, like all counties in the Capital District, does not.